 - Clock out of your server shift.

-A typical shift at a restaurant starts with the waiter or waitress, clocking in.
+A typical shift starts with the waiter or waitress clocking in.
 After doing so you will then want to check in and talk with the manager and/or lead server.
-During this time you will want to find out if there are any large group reservations, specials, menu changes and what section you will be working and any specific shift waitress duties.
-Once you have had this conversation it is time for you to make sure that your section is set up correctly and that the designated server station is stocked and ready to go.
-Often times there will be a checklist that is required for each employee to complete at the beginning and end of their shift.
+During this time you will want to find out if there are any large group reservations, specials or menu changes.
+You will also want to find out what section you will have.
+After this, make sure that your section is set up.
+You will also want to be sure that everything is stocked and ready to go.
+Most restaurants have a checklist that is required for employees to complete before and after their shift.

-After you have everything setup for the shift it is time to start taking tables and serving guests.
+Once your section is setup, it’s time to start taking tables and serving guests.
 Typically a host will seat the guests and then notify the server on duty.
 This is the server’s cue to go over to the table, greet them and then explain more about the different menu items and restaurant style.
 (See paragraph 2).
 The server will then take a beverage order from the guests.
 (See paragraph 3).
 Once waiters have taken the guests’ beverage order they will enter it in the POS computer under the correct table number and in the correct order in which the guests are sitting.
 Once the waiter, waitress or the bartender have the drinks ready, the duties of the waitress include delivering them to their guests.
 The server can then ask them if they would like to start with a suggested appetizer and/or take their order.
 Once again, the waitress duties include entering the food orders in the same order that the guests are sitting.